In the web client you will find the option under "Configuration" data Storage

-In the delivery state, the "data storage" is deactivated.
-It can be activated and deactivated at any time via the top switch.
+In the delivery state, data retention is deactivated.
+It can be activated and deactivated at any time via the topmost switch.

-Note: This means that jobs can no longer be created in the areas of the directory tree.
+Note: Activating the Data Retention means that no new tasks can be created in the affected areas of the directory tree.

 migRaven supports two methods for storing the data.
 This allows us to respond to the different needs of the specialist departments and the interests of the IT department.

-Notice: migRaven provide a very flexible way of setting up and running data retention policies / jobs.
-The central point for the assignment is the previous creation of at least one DataOwner in migRaven for a specific directory area. -> without a DataOwner no archiving!
+Notice: migRaven provide a very flexible way to set up and execute data retention jobs.
+The central point for the assignment is the prior creation of at least one data owner in migRaven for a specific directory area. -> without a data owner no archiving!

-- "Within the Project Root" - the data remains physically on the same volume
+- "Within the project root" - the data remains physically on the same drive.

-This method is always used when it comes exclusively to the optimization of the directory tree for the end user or if the hardware used does not support the automatic generation of symlinks, or you do not want to push the data too far away.
-This could, for example, be the case in a migration case or in a restructuring project.
+This method is used whenever it is exclusively about the optimization of the directory tree for the end user or if the hardware used does not support the automatic generation of symlinks.
+This can be the case, for example, in a migration case or in a restructuring project.
 An optimization of the memory space does not take place in the method.

 - "External" - the data is moved to a UNC path

-This method allows complete separation of active / passive data on different volumes.
+This method allows the complete separation of active / passive data on different drives.
 Prerequisite for the application is the automatic generation of symlinks by migRaven.